 Squamish - A Trail Runner's Paradise

-This is one of the best little trails in Squamish.
+One of the best little trails in Squamish.
 It’s got a gentle grade, but just enough corners and easy technical sections to keep you on your toes.
 It can be run in either direction with lots of add-ons if you choose to run the Brackendale trails as well.

 If you’re into climbing, this is the trail for you.
 The Legacy Trail is a long and consistent ascent in the forests behind Quest University.
 The climbs here are sustained so be ready.
-Once you’re finished the climb, have a break and then it’s your choice of fast, flowy or furious descents.
+Once you’re finished the climb, have a break, and then it’s your choice of fast, flowy or furious descents.
 Recycle and Angry Midget are super fun, technical choices and Half Nelson is smooth, flowy and fast.
 You can't go wrong with this one for someone looking to challenge the lungs and the legs.

 Wherever you decide to run, stay safe and have fun!